jimmy-little/jimmy-little.github.io/_posts/writing/2010-01-29-the-ipad-has-arrived-finally.md

 First, my semi-drunken prediction scorecard:

-*The Name:*I was wrong.
+**The Name:** I was wrong.
 Totally.
 My first sentence was "This will not be named iPad.
 "Oh well.
 More on that later.

-*The OS:* I was mostly right.
+**The OS:** I was mostly right.
 Basically a blown-up iPhone with some UI tweaks.

-*Multitasking:*Still limited to Apple Apps, but I'm betting that will change.
+**Multitasking:**  limited to Apple Apps, but I'm betting that will change.

-*The User Interface:* Not at all revolutionary, unless you think about it.
+**The User Interface:** Not at all revolutionary, unless you think about it.

-*Content:*Nailed that one.
+**Content:** Nailed that one.

-*3G:* Optional, like I said.
+**3G:** Optional, like I said.
 I was surprised by the $30 unlimited data package, though.

-*Hardware and Price:*I was pretty spot-on, except the SD slot thing.
+**Hardware and Price:**I was pretty spot-on, except the SD slot thing.
 But there is an SD accessory, so half a point.
 And deduct half a point for the OLED.
 But it's not regular LCD, so it's a wash.

-*My score this time:* 4 out of 7.
+**My score this time:** 4 out of 7.
 Yay D+!Now, what does all this mean?

-I do not like the *iPad* name.
+I do not like the **iPad** name.
 I just think it sounds weird.
 But, so did "iPod" a few years ago.
 Maybe that's why Apple chose the name.
 There's something in the back of your brain that may relate iPad to iPod and do some subliminal stuff in your grey matter to make you like it.
 Or not, I don't know.
 But it fits the brand image, and looks good on the back of the device.
 I still like "Newton Pro" or "Newton 2", but I get why Steve Jobs wouldn't want this beauty to be associated with the less-than-stellar PDA that came out of Apple in his absence.
 I'll just get it engraved on the back.
-As far as *multitasking* goes, here's the way I see it: There are a lot of new hooks in the iPhone 3.
+As far as **multitasking** goes, here's the way I see it: There are a lot of new hooks in the iPhone 3.
 2 software development kit.
 (BTW, the iPad runs iPhone 3.
 2. )Some of the more important ones are:

 - Shared storage, which allows you to save a document into a folder that all apps can see.
 This is huge, since now Apps can share data.